DIY Quick Sew Christmas Table Runner Tutorial...

 had taken a particular liking to the red Christmas berries.

-So I began to rethink my centerpiece design.
+So I began to rethink my centrepiece design.

 Though I am not sure how many pine cones will actually survive to see Christmas Day.